How the Robin Hood Foundation is fighting a hunger emergency in New York caused by the shutdown

 The anti-poverty nonprofit Robin Hood Foundation is instituting a two-pronged plan to fix that.
 It relies on some existing aid theory and a new kind of pilot that might just reshape how cities respond to such crises in the future.

 To start, the group contributed $150,000 for hunger relief nonprofit City Harvest to restock food pantries in 13 especially at-risk neighborhoods that have a high concentration of SNAP recipients.
-It also donated $50,000 to five other pantries around the city that it funds directly.
+It will also donate up to $50,000 to five other pantries around the city that it funds directly.
 That covers a broad cross-section of places people can go in an emergency.
 But not everyone can make time for that–especially if they’re working and caring for children or it’s cold out.

 So Robin Hood also turned to a high-tech solution.
 It contacted Propel, the company behind FreshEBT, an app that many people use to manage their SNAP benefits.
 When people hit very low balances in those accounts it now triggers a pop-up ad that lets them order direct-to-doorstep emergency meals from Feeding Children Everywhere, a Florida group that packs easy-to-prepare food.
 Robin Hood put aside $75,000 for that effort, enough to fund more than 5,000 boxes that each contain 50 prepacked meals.
 That’s enough to last a large family several days at least.